ReiRev/laracasts-learn-vue-3-step-by-step/README.md

 - [ ] Pass the value of heading in QuizFooter with dependency injection.
 - [ ] Change the heading in QuizFooter to button.
 When the button is clicked, change the name to "changed".
 Use dependency injection to pass the changeName function.
 - [ ] Provide quiz prop by using dependency injection.

+### 23-Store State in an External File

+- [ ] Put the quiz prop passed to QuizComponent to `store/quizStore.js` as a `state` and import it.
+- [ ] Refactor the code.
+- [ ] Add a button to QuizFooterLinks.
+If the button is clicked, change the name of quiz to "A New Quiz Name".
+Also change the heading of QuizHeader to the name of the quiz.
+- [ ]